serlo/frontend/README.md

 yarn dev
 ```

 Starts the development server.
 This enables hot reloading and development warnings.
-Create a PR in this repository to get a preview deployment that uses production settings.

 ```
 yarn format